STIXProject/stix-ramrod/docs/updates/stix/stix_1.1_to_1.1.1.rst

 to new data type names and versions.
 Instance values may be updated if typos were fixed in new versions.

-The following updates were made to default CybOX controlled vocabularies, defined by the ``cybox_default_vocabularies.xsd`` schema.
+The following updates were made to default STIX controlled vocabularies, defined by the ``stix_default_vocabularies.xsd`` schema.

 * ``AvailabilityLossVocab-1.0` updated to ``AvailabilityLossVocab-1.1.1``.